lukeyou05/tacky-borders/README.md

 **Color Map.txt** ~ Displays all the hex codes used in the color variations
 **How to Use + Info** ~ Simple guide on how to implement, built for noobs.

+I'm on Windows 10 and Tacky Borders works just fine on it, I fixed a couple bugs though, not sure if they were due to Windows 10 or not but, there was a border across each of my montiors, it was thinking my monitor screens were a window or some.

+And being on a dual monitor setup whenever I fullscreened something on one window it would bleed over a little to other monitor.
+(Probably shouldn't call this a bug cause it was just a matter of thickness)

+Both are fixed for all the color presets.

 ## Installation

 ### Pre-built Release